ansible-collections/ibm_zos_cics/docs/source/modules/stop_cics.rst

   job_name (True, str, None)
     Identifies the name of the job that the region was started with.
 Job names are 1-8 characters.

-    If a job name was not specified in the start-up playbook, the \ :literal:`applid`\  can be provided instead.
+    If a job name was not specified in the Start CICS playbook, the \ :literal:`applid`\  is used for the job name of the running region.

+    The Stop CICS module uses this job name to identify the CICS region to be shut down.

   mode (False, str, normal)